magmukendi/my100daysOfCode.v.2/README.md

 ## Day 35/100 July 10th 2022
 Today I did not code I spent most of the time reading, meeting and resting.

-## Day 34/100 JUly 9th 2022
+## Day 34/100 July 9th 2022
-Today I worked on react project to creat a meme generator
+Today I worked on react project to creat a meme generator.

 ## Day 33/100 July 8th 2022

 Today I was working on a react projects.
 I learned conditional rendering using react.
 Event listener and side effect.